 Rival bosses Mike Flynn, left, and Mike Williamson, centreRival bosses Mike Flynn, left, and Mike Williamson, centre (Image: Ben Holmes)

-Williamson, in the technical area, raised his hands to his head.
+Williamson, in the technical area, raised his hands to his face.
 The noise around Brunton Park was a sometimes quiet, sometimes grumpy despair.
 From this point, the team lost all confidence, all sense of control.
 Jordan Thomas spun a couple of Cheltenham shots off target, the visiting press proved too aggressive for United’s misshapen ideas.
 An unconvincing Lewis punch was followed by the visitors hitting the outside of the post.

 In response, Callum Guy bobbled a shot wide.
 In response, Cheltenham should have scored again, Sam Stubbs clearing the bar with the goal vacant.
 Lewis then saved from Archer, whose work on the left was generally too much for Sadi and Ben Barclay.

 Then the second half, a different exhibition of frustration and pain.
-Thomas casually put over another fine Cheltenham chance before Luke Young slid into Wyke’s ankle and the striker was stretchered off, bound for hospital.
+Thomas casually put over another fine Cheltenham chance before Luke Young slid into Charlie Wyke’s ankle and the substitute striker was stretchered off, bound for hospital.
 A particularly sad sight in a season of them.

 Charlie Wyke is stretchered offCharlie Wyke is stretchered off (Image: Ben Holmes)

 If that wasn’t going in then, let’s face it, nothing was.
-Tyler Burey, a right-footer on the right – imagine that – provided what late purpose Carlisle had, the recent signing producing some pace and a couple of whipped crosses that deserved better connection.
+Tyler Burey, a right-footer on the right – imagine that – provided what late purpose Carlisle had, the recent signing producing some pace and a couple of fizzing crosses that deserved better connection.

 Otherwise, it was the same dish with different seasoning: passes astray, effort without smart control, a couple of shots and skirmishes, 11 minutes of added time, a final corner, Sadi finding the Warwick Road End with his shot, the sound of 6,000 people throwing their hands up at the pointlessness of it.